NachoNardo/MongoDBSandboxCollection/README.md

-# MongoDBSandboxCollection
+# Spring Boot MongoDB Sandbox Collections
-A Collection of JSONs to test the sandbox.
+A Collection of JSONs to test the MongoDB sandbox.

 The original project can be found [here](https://github.com/NachoNardo/SpringBootMongoDBSandbox).